 The squad was packed with talent on all lines, with Lionel Messi, Samuel Eto’o and Thierry Henry up front, Xavi, Andrés Iniesta (two of the best Spanish players in history) and Yaya Touré in midfield, and Carles Puyol, Gerard Piqué, Dani Alves and Eric Abidal in defense, with Víctor Valdés in goal, and the indomitable Pep Guardiola directing, it was almost a predictable conclusion that Barca was going to clinch all the titles historically.

 He won the league, the Copa del Rey, the Champions League, the Club World Cup, as well as the European and Spanish Super Cups.
-In that eleven were some of the best players in the history of FC Barcelona, how could it be otherwise.
+In those eleven were some of the best players in the history of FC Barcelona, how could it be otherwise.

 With its modernized version of “Fútbol Total”, the Catalan monster was not only entertaining to watch, but was almost unstoppable.
 It will be difficult for us to see such a good team again, play so well and achieve everything they did.